peterabbott/testing.infrastructure/ARTICLE.md

 The configuration Test Kitchen is to break the configuration into Driver, Provisioner, Platform and Tests.

-In this simple, running test kitchen would launch an Ubunu 14 and using the *apt* cookbook run an `apt update`.
+In this simple example, running test kitchen would launch an Ubunu 14 and using the *apt* cookbook run an `apt update`.

 ```
 ---